resonatecoop/documentation/README.md

 yarn start
 ```

-This command starts a local development server and opens up a browser window.
+This command starts a local development server and opens up a browser window at http://localhost:3000.
 Most changes are reflected live without having to restart the server.

 ### Build